Slocum Hall 104

 No. Ohio Wesleyan considers all student applicants for the full range of merit scholarships and departmental awards.

-No. Any incoming first-year student with a 3.6 high school GPA (or higher) at the time of their admission to Ohio Wesleyan will be invited to apply to the Honors Program.
+No. Any incoming first-year student who receives one of our top academic scholarships at the time of their admission to Ohio Wesleyan will be invited to apply to the Honors Program.
 Check out the Honors Program.

 If you were able to take an ACT or SAT, only submit your scores if you feel they are strong.
 Having scores does not necessarily boost your application; they can sometimes hinder it.
 A good rule of thumb to use is as follows: If your scores are above OWU's average, you should submit them.
 If they are below, you should opt for test-optional.
 Ask your admission counselor for their recommendation.